 High debt levels will cause us to incur higher interest charges, which would result in higher debt service payments and could be accompanied by restrictive covenants.
 If there is a shortfall between the cash flow from a property and the cash flow needed to service mortgage debt on that property, then the amount available for distributions to stockholders may be reduced.
 In addition, incurring mortgage debt increases the risk of loss since defaults on indebtedness secured by a property may result in lenders initiating foreclosure actions.
 In that case, we could lose the property securing the loan that is in default, thus reducing the value of your investment.
 For tax purposes, a foreclosure on any of our properties will be treated as a sale of the property for a purchase price equal to the outstanding balance of the debt secured by the mortgage.
-If the outstanding balance of the debt secured by the mortgage exceeds our tax basis in the property, we will recognize taxable income on foreclosure, but we would not receive any cash proceeds.
+If the outstanding balance of the debt secured by the mortgage.
+If the outstanding balance of the debt secured by the mortgage.
+If the outstanding balance of the debt secured by the mortgage.
+If the outstanding balance of the debt secured by the mortgage.
+If the outstanding balance of the debt secured by the mortgage.
+If the outstanding balance of the debt secured by the mortgage.
+If the outstanding balance of the debt secured by the mortgage taxable income on foreclosure, but we would not receive any cash proceeds.
 If any mortgage contains cross collateralization or cross default provisions, a default on a single property could affect multiple properties.
 If any of our properties are foreclosed upon due to a default, our ability to pay cash distributions to our stockholders will be adversely affected.